 What are Facility Dogs?

-Facility dogs are a type of therapy dogs trained to provide certain services and behavior that will suit the needs of the facility.
-They have to be trained in obedience skills and are under the control of a handler during the “working” process.
-Facility dogs should be trustworthy and be able to behave properly in professional environments.
+Facility dogs are a type of therapy dogs trained to provide certain services and exhibit a certain behavior that will suit the needs of the facility.
+They have to be trained in obedience skills and be under the control of a handler during the “working” process.
+Facility dogs should be trustworthy and able to behave properly in professional environments.
 These canines can be trained to recognize and respond to up to 40 commands or more, depending on the facility’s needs and requirements.

 A facility dog should be able to show basic obedience skills by responding to commands given by hand and/or voice for: staying, sitting, lying down, walking calmly near the mentor, and coming to them when they have been called.